gitlabhq/gitlabhq/doc/api/oauth2.md

 Before using the OAuth2 you should create an application in user's account.
 Each application getting unique App ID and App Secret parameters.
 You should not share them.

-This functianolity is based on [doorkeeper gem](https://github.com/doorkeeper-gem/doorkeeper)
+This functionality is based on [doorkeeper gem](https://github.com/doorkeeper-gem/doorkeeper)

 ## Web Application Flow